metrophp/metrophp.github.io/_posts/docs/2014-11-22-getting-started.md

 Load your site and check your results.

+Notice how the example class doesn't need to extend any parent class.
+The Metro PHP kernel uses a the name of the lifecycle handled by the component as a method name to act as the entry point of that component into the framework.

 Class Name Mapping
 ===
 Notice how the classname directly maps to the folder/file structure on the disk. example/helloworld.php directly translates to a file Example_Helloworld.
 Nofw prefers the "has-a" over the "is-a" paradigm.
 Consequently, you won't have modules or libraries that need nested folders.
 Having one way of mapping saves a lot of processing overhead as well.
 The trade-off is that sometimes your class names might appear ugly, but the upside is that you focus on how those clases connect to produce your application.

-Don't worry, you can also connect any classname with or without namespaces and with or without autoloading into the lifecycles with _\_iCanHandle()_
+Don't worry, you can also connect any classname with or without namespaces and with or without autoloading into the lifecycles with *\_iCanHandle()*